AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 5. Build a window virtual machine in the VNet as private AKS cluster cannot be accessed from outside of the virtual network. we will use the kube-subnet-agent01 subnet for this windows vm deployment.
-With windows VM we have the advantage of using it as admin server and client to access the web application hosted through the AKS PODS.
+> Why windows VM?: with windows VM its an advantage of using it as admin server to manage th cluster and as client to access the web application hosted through the AKS PODS.
 ```
 az vm create --resource-group $rg --name $winvm --image Win2019Datacenter --admin-username $vmadmin --admin-password $vmpassword --size $winvmsku --subnet $subnetidagent --public-ip-address-dns-name "winvmakspublicip"
 ```